 - Do not share drinks, utensils, lipstick or lip balm, toothbrushes, or anything that comes into contact with your lips.

 - Avoid direct contact: no kissing or touching with your fingers.
 You can pass the infection to other mucous membrane areas of the body or skin if the infection is on your hands.

-- Practice good hand hygiene: as with any contagious infection, you should always monitor your hand washing to decrease the chance of possible transmission.
-Check out Dr. Bailey's tips on hand washing including her Natural Foaming Hand Soap and great Hand Cream to prevent chapped hands developing due to your excellent hand hygiene.
+- tips on hand washing including her Natural Foaming Hand Soap and great Hand Cream in her Survival Kit for Busy Hands to prevent chapped hands developing due to your very important excellent hand hygiene.

 Even though cold sores can be pesky, embarrassing, and unflattering, there are methods to reduce the appearance and to prevent passing the infection on to others.
 Currently scientists are developing a vaccine for cold sores, but nothing is on the market yet.
 If you suffer from HSV, share the tricks that work best for you below.
 Also, if you have any other questions about how cold sores work or prevention ask below in the comments or on our Facebook page.

 Angela is a nursing student that is just few months away from getting her RN license!
 In her previous life she was a chemical engineer, and is a bit of a nerd when it comes to science like Dr. Bailey.
 She has been part of the Dr. Bailey Skin Care Team for the past two years now and is very passionate about the field of dermatology and skin care.
 Currently she works on a Burn ICU learning how to treat severe trauma to the skin.
 If she manages to take a break from her hectic school/work schedule, she enjoys knitting fancy scarves and hats for her friends, camping or backpacking in the great outdoors, and finding new local restaurants and microbrews to satisfy her inner "foodie."